Tamil Nadu Rains: Schools in Sivaganga to remain shut today

 The incessant rains in Chennai over the weekend has claimed the life of 25 people, including 17 who died after a wall collapsed on three houses at Nadur village in Mettupalayam near Coimbatore.

-As the North-East monsoon intensifies in the state, nearly 1,000 people have been accommodated in relief camps in Tuticorin, Cuddalore and Tirunelveli districts which bore the brunt of rain fury.
+Nearly 1,000 people have been accommodated in relief camps in Tuticorin, Cuddalore and Tirunelveli districts which bore the brunt of rain fury.

-Some low-lying areas in Chennai and nearby Chenglepet and Kancheepuram districts were inundated following the downpour.
+Following the heavy downpour, some low-lying areas in Chennai and nearby Chenglepet and Kancheepuram districts were inundated.

-Chief Minister K Palanisamy chaired a review meeting with his deputy O Panneerselvam and other cabinet colleagues and senior officials to take stock of the situation.

-He issued orders to monitor the reservoirs, many of which are either full or fast filling up.
+Chief Minister K Palanisamy chaired a review meeting and issued orders to monitor the reservoirs, many of which are either full or fast filling up.

-An official release said eight persons died in various rain-related incidents between November 29 and December 1.
+As many as eight persons died in various rain-related incidents between November 29 and December 1, while 17 people were killed in a wall collapse in Coimbatore on Monday, taking the total to 25.

 Monsoon fury leaves 25 dead in TN, 1000 people in relief camps